thephpleague/uri-src/docs/components/7.0/urlsearchparams.md

 To instantiate a new instance you can use the default constructor which follow the specification or one of the more specialized named constructors to avoid subtle bugs described below:

-- The `URLSearchParams::new` instantiate from a query.
+- The `URLSearchParams::new` instantiate from a query; the `?` delimiter if present will be ignored.
 - The `URLSearchParams::fromUri` instantiate from a URI.
 - The `URLSearchParams::fromPairs` instantiate from a collection of pairs.
-- The `URLSearchParams::fromRecords` nstantiate from an object with public properties or generic key/value iterator.
+- The `URLSearchParams::fromAssociative` instantiate from an associative array or any object with public properties or generic key/value iterator (nested value are not supported).
 - The `URLSearchParams::fromParameters` instantiate from the result of `parse_str` or the input of `http_build_query`.

 ```php